mattfmiller/my-portfolio/README.md

 ## Description

 This is an HTML document that acts as a landing page for Matt Miller's portfolio of projects created at Epicodus.
-Please visit <a href="https://mattfmiller.github.io/my-portfolio/">here.</a>
+Please <a href="https://mattfmiller.github.io/my-portfolio/">take a look.</a>

 ## Setup/Installation Requirements